chafey/dicom2ion-js/README.md

 # dicom2ion-js
 JavaScript implementation of a DICOM P10 converter to Ion

+Project Status: pre-release software, do not use yet

+Design Thoughts:

 ## Input Parameters
-- URI to source DICOM P10 file
+- Stream to source DICOM P10
+- Stream Info (optional)
-- URI to output Ion file
+  - uri to source DICOM P10 file
+  - creation date
+  - modification date
 - Encoding Algorithm Parameters (optional)
   - privateAttributeMaxInlineLength - defaults to 256
   - standardAttributeMaxInlineLength - defaults to 256

+## Returns async interable stream with ion data

-## Output Schema
+## ION Output Schema

 This library produces the following output for each SOP Instance parsed:0